Bradfield/algos/sorting-and-searching/the-merge-sort.md

 sort on both halves.
 Once the two halves are sorted, the fundamental operation, called a **merge**, is performed.
 Merging is the process of taking two smaller sorted lists and combining them together into a single, sorted, new list.
-Figure 10 &lt;fig\_mergesortA&gt; shows our familiar example list as it is being split by `mergeSort`.
+Figure 10 shows our familiar example list as it is being split by `mergeSort`.
-Figure 11 &lt;fig\_mergesortB&gt; shows the simple lists, now sorted, as they are merged back together.
+Figure 11 shows the simple lists, now sorted, as they are merged back together.

 ![Figure 10: Splitting the List in a Merge Sort](Figures/mergesortA.png)